The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 Vancouver Opera puts on three different productions most years.
 They are usually in Italian, but sometimes French or German.
 Often one of them is in English.
 The shows involve operatic singing (of course), and beautiful costumes and sets.

-At productions by Vancouver Opera, expect the singing to be amazing!
+At Vancouver Opera productions expect the singing to be amazing!
 They are an exceptional opera company and Vancouver is very lucky to have them!

 There is usually an intermission of 25 or so minutes in the middle of each performance, but also a pre-show talk before and a post-show talk after.
 Both of the talks are short and very interesting.
 We recommend them, especially if you are new to opera.